catmcgarvey/branching-strategy-demo/graph_ql_example.md

 }
 ```

-8. Navigate to https://github.com/zobbolino/graphQLStuff/issues/1 to see your reaction on the comment.
+8. Now navigate to https://github.com/zobbolino/graphQLStuff/issues/1 to see your reaction reflected on the comment.